 FROM: SPINE JOURNAL 2003 Whiplash research

-Human subjects were exposed experimentally to a single whiplash-like perturbation, using aware and surprised subjects.
+Human subjects were exposed experimentally to a single whiplash using aware and surprised subjects.

 Arthritis: Whiplash untreated leads inexorably to immobilisation arthritis.
 Read more about neck pain and ARTHRITIS …

 Whiplash Chiropractic is an every day event in our clinics.
 Whether it's a fresh injury, like the girl who fell from her galloping horse this week, or the woman with radiating pain down her arm from a whiplash thirty years ago that was poorly managed at the time, each and every whiplash should be carefully and thoroughly assessed.

 Otherwise, this process continues remorsely, with us being unaware that serious, permanent, irreversible changes are occurring: